You know a payday loan can hurt your credit score. But do you have any idea that failing to repay one payday loan can take you to court?

 Payday loan companies do take people to court, but they don’t do it very often.

 Now, a payday lender might file a lawsuit against you, the borrower, if your debt amount is high and you have stopped making further payments.

 According to the Fair Debt Collection Practices Act (FDCPA), threats of criminal charges against a payday loan borrower is against the law.
 But, there are exceptions.
-Criminal charges can be filed for borrowers who never tried to repay the original loan, at least the principal amount.
+Criminal charges can be filed against borrowers who never tried to repay the original loan, at least the principal amount.
 It is called absent fraud.

-Borrowers, who fail to repay their payday loan on time, can experience threatening calls or Emails from collection companies to file criminal charges.
+Borrowers who fail to repay their payday loan on time can experience threatening calls or emails from collection companies to file criminal charges.
 The law is strictly saying that borrowers shouldn’t be arrested for not repaying a debt unless it was a fraud.

-In case of fraud, the collection agency can file a lawsuit against the borrower for non repayment.
+In case of fraud, the collection agency can file a lawsuit against the borrower for non-repayment.

 If a payday lender files criminal charges and takes you to court, they’re hoping you won’t show up.